 Our Humble Beginnings

-From that small beginning, RE-MEMBER now brings more than 1000 volunteers to Pine Ridge each year.
+From that small beginning, Re-Member now brings more than 1200 volunteers to Pine Ridge each year.
 Our volunteers build bunk beds, repair homes, assist the elderly and disabled - all while affording themselves an immersing experience in Lakota culture.
-Located on a 2.5 acre site with five buildings including a fully-equipped workshop, kitchen facilities and the ability to house more than 100 volunteers and staff at a time, RE-MEMBER is firmly established as a permanent presence on Pine Ridge.
+Located on a 2.5 acre site with five buildings including a fully-equipped workshop, kitchen facilities and the ability to house more than 75 volunteers and staff at a time, Re-Member is firmly established as a permanent presence on Pine Ridge.
 We also have a growing number of Lakota employees on staff, allowing us to address another vital need on Pine Ridge; jobs.
-Now embarking on an ambitious and exciting plan to renovate older homes and build new ones, RE-MEMBER looks to the future with excitement and promise, working with the Lakota people to improve lives on Pine Ridge; better homes, better jobs, better health, and a better life.
+Re-Member looks to the future with excitement and promise, working with the Lakota people to improve lives on Pine Ridge; better homes, better jobs, better health, and a better life.

 Over the past several years, we have gained valuable experience in providing rehabilitation services in homes on the Reservation.
 Now, we intend to put that expertise to better use as we bring together volunteers, organizations and governmental entities both on Pine Ridge and across the nation to help us address the housing needs.